nadia8666/DigitalSwirl-TS/README.md

 `node_modules` and `include` were excluded to keep the project small and typescript only. `out` was excluded as compiling with [roblox-ts](https://roblox-ts.com/docs/usage) will automatically fill `out` and transpile to luau.
 If you want the [lua version of Digital Swirl, look here.](https://github.com/SonicOnset/DigitalSwirl-Client)

 ## JSDoc structure?
-This repo does not use the typical JSDoc system, and is instead meant to be used inside VSCode, where any arbitrary @s can be added to docs.
+This repo does not use the typical JSDoc system, rather uses VSCodes implementation of JSDoc , where any arbitrary @s can be added to docs.

 This is atypical @s:

-`@component` - Class which follows the component structure used to implement values into `Player` `@move` - Indicates a `CheckMove` function
+- `@component` - Class which follows the component structure used to implement values into `Player`
+- `@move` - Indicates a `CheckMove` function
-`@state` - Indicates an extended `State` class
+- `@state` - Indicates an extended `State` class